lucianweber/mpromise/README.md

 	}
 });
 ```
-**Note**: After you resolved the mpromise once you will not be able to reject it afterwards.
+**Note**: After you resolved the mpromise once, you will not be able to reject it afterwards.
 The same rules apply to rejecting first.
 The call to `resolve(data)` and `reject(data)` returns a boolean to indicate if it was successful.

 ### Handlers
 You can also add multiple handlers to an mpromise.
 The handlers will be called in the order they were applied to the mpromise.